 The error handling.
 PL/SQL exceptions become structured try/catch blocks.
 RAISE_APPLICATION_ERROR becomes typed error responses with HTTP status codes that downstream systems can actually consume.

 The data access.
 Embedded SQL becomes API calls.
 SELECT FROM contractors WHERE... becomes this.api.getContractors(filters).
 The query still hits the same Oracle tables, but through a governed REST layer rather than direct database coupling.
+One thing the data access layer can’t safely skip is the database triggers and package state the forms have been leaning on for decades — that side usually holds 2-3x more code than the .fmb files.

 What stays the same

 Every validation rule.
 If the PL/SQL requires a positive amount, the TypeScript does too.
+We’ve broken down the trigger pattern that holds the bulk of Forms business logic in our guide to translating WHEN-VALIDATE-ITEM to TypeScript validators.

 Every calculation.
 If the PL/SQL computes tax as amount * rate / 100, the TypeScript performs identical arithmetic to identical precision.